SAML-Toolkits/python3-saml/README.md

         },
         // Specifies the constraints on the name identifier to be used to
         // represent the requested subject.
-        // Take a look on lib/Saml2/Constants.php to see the NameIdFormat supported.
+        // Take a look on src/onelogin/saml2/constants.py to see the NameIdFormat that are supported.
         "NameIDFormat": "urn:oasis:names:tc:SAML:2.0:nameid-format:unspecified",
         // Usually x509cert and privateKey of the SP are provided by files placed at
         // the certs folder.
 But we can also provide them with the following parameters